fractal6/doc/docs/_shorts/help.en.md

 ## Definitions

-**Organisation** (fractal): a group of humans sharing a common purpose (the root or anchor circle) organised in autonomous roles and sub-circles.
+**Organization** (fractal): a group of humans sharing a common purpose (the root or anchor circle) organised in autonomous roles and sub-circles.

 **Role**: a function that can be linked to a member with a given mandate.